 Know the best time of year to visit Dubrovnik

 Accommodation in Dubrovnik is highly seasonal – prices in July and August can be extortionate, while many hotels close over winter.
-There are bargains to be had in the shoulder seasons, however – try planning a trip for April or October.
+There are bargains to be had in Dubrovnik’s shoulder seasons, however – try planning a trip for April or October.

 Check the Pile Gate entrance rope